GuildCrafts/web-development-js/_goals/378-Socket-Party_Chat.md

 - [ ] On **either form** clicking a `cancel` button removes the form from view, and we again get a view with the two buttons.
 - [ ] On `log-in form`, clicking submit will check to see if the user exists and authenticate the entered password with the user's stored password.
 - [ ] On `sign-up form`, clicking submit adds them to the database and logs them in.
-- [ ] On log-in, after the user is authenticated, a session is set:
+- [ ] On log-in, after the user is authenticated, a session is set.
-  - [ ] Closing the page and reopening it, will redirect user to `/home`
+- [ ] Closing the page and reopening it will redirect user to `/home`
 - [ ] Session persists until `logout` or after 30 minutes pass.

 ### User chatroom story